charlotteaashley/typo-design-template/_posts/2021-10-21-typography-in-cook-books.md

 ## Cookbook Titles

-On the covers of cook book recipe books,
+On the covers of cook book recipe books, traditional